zenoix/zenoix-blog/src/content/blog/get-started-with-nix-and-home-manager.md

 ]
 ```

-This tells Home Manager to install git from `pkgs`.
+This tells Home Manager to install go from `pkgs`.
 It can also be written like this:

 ```nix
 home.packages = with pkgs; [